AlexBaldman/Meme-Me-Man/Readme.md

 ## Project Delivery

-> This section will be updated as I progress through the development process, serving as a chronicle of sorts as I keep track of my work.
+> This section will be updated as I progress through the development process, serving as a chronicle of sorts as I track my work.

 ### Code Showcase